Blog

 LLMs need clarity.
 They need consistency.
 They need context.
 If you give them that, they reward you.

 Start with the only place that matters: your brand.
 Build and control every brand query.
 Who you are.
 What do you sell?
 Who leads the company?
 What the product does.
 How it compares.
-Why does it matter: If you do not create these pages, the model will hallucinate answers for you.
+Why it matters: If you do not create these pages, the model will hallucinate answers for you.

 Then expand into the bottom funnel topics.
 Commercial queries.
 Buying intent.
 Comparison queries.
 These influence how the model recommends products and services.